bharathmuppa/HotelBookingSystem/README.md

 #Installatoin Required

 1. MySql
+2. MySQL Query browser
 2. apache tomcat
 3. Eclipse (preferably Mars)
 4. Sublime or any platform you like

+Then clone or download the project.

 ## DataBase Settings